Comparison of American and British English: University

 In both the US and UK college can refer to some division within a university that comprises related academic departments such as the "college of business and economics" though in the UK "faculty" is more often used.
 Institutions in the US that offer two to four years of post-high school education often have the word college as part of their name, while those offering more advanced degrees are called a university.
-(There are exceptions: Boston College, Dartmouth College and the College of William & Mary are examples of colleges that offer advanced degrees, while Vincennes University is an unusual example of a "university" that offers only associate degrees in the vast majority of its academic programs.)
+(There are exceptions: Boston College, Dartmouth College and the College of William & Mary are examples of colleges that offer advanced degrees, while Vincennes University is an unusual example of a "university" that offers only associate degrees in the vast majority of its academic programmes).
 American students who pursue a bachelor's degree (four years of higher education) or an associate degree (two years of higher education) are college students regardless of whether they attend a college or a university and refer to their educational institutions informally as colleges.
 A student who pursues a master's degree or a doctorate degree in the arts and sciences is in AmE a graduate student; in BrE a postgraduate student although graduate student is also sometimes used.
-Students of advanced professional programs are known by their field (business student, law student, medical student).
-Some universities also have a residential college system, the details of which may vary but generally involve common living and dining spaces as well as college-organised activities.
+Students of advanced professional programmes are known by their field (business student, law student, medical student).
+Some universities also have a residential college system, the details of which may vary but generally involve common living and dining spaces as well as college-planned activities.
 Nonetheless, when it comes to the level of education, AmE generally uses the word college (e.g., going to college) whereas BrE generally uses the word university (e.g., going to university) regardless of the institution's official designation/status in both countries.

 In the context of higher education, the word school is used slightly differently in BrE and AmE.
 In BrE, except for the University of London, the word school is used to refer to an academic department in a university.
 In AmE, the word school is used to refer to a collection of related academic departments and is headed by a dean.
 When it refers to a division of a university, school is practically synonymous to a college.

 "Professor" has different meanings in BrE and AmE.
 In BrE it is the highest academic rank, followed by reader, senior lecturer and lecturer.
 In AmE "professor" refers to academic staff of all ranks, with (full) professor (largely equivalent to the UK meaning) followed by associate professor and assistant professor.

 "Tuition" has traditionally had separate meaning in each variation.
 In BrE it is the educational content transferred from teacher to student at a university.
 In AmE it is the money (the fees) paid to receive that education (BrE: tuition fees).